- Explore everything Venice has to offer on a 1, 2 or 3-day city break

 If you want to soak up the sun on your city break or enjoy a welcoming breeze, Venice Lido is the place to go.
 Just a 10-minute boat ride away from the city centre, Lido di Venezia is a seven-mile sliver of sandbank between the lagoon and the Adriatic Sea.
 There’s a nature reserve, the Oasis of Alberoni, at the south end, home to protected birds and massive dunes – you can hire a bike to get there.
 The Lido is also the location of Venice’s annual Film Festival, held every year at the end of August.

 Art aficionados keen to see some works by well-known Venetian school painters, such as Tintoretto and Carpaccio, should head to the Scuola Grande di San Rocco and Scuola di San Giorgio degli Schiavoni.
 The city’s Gallerie dell’Accademia is a must-visit too, as is the Peggy Guggenheim Collection, with a remarkable display of modern art.

 Venice tours – plan your own Venice adventure

 Inspired to visit Venice and travel its romantic canals?
-Plan your Venice 2020 adventure with a tour such as Venice: Classic & Undiscovered or venture further afield with our Lake Garda, Venice and Verona tour.
+Plan your Venice 2020 adventure with a tour such as Lake Garda, Venice and Verona tour or visit this wonderful city over the festive period on our Lake Garda and Venice at Christmas for Solo Travellers tour.